1. Four of the following five are alike in a certain

 Important Dates

-• Opening date for online registration/ payment of application fee: 30 March 2012
+- Opening date for online registration/ payment of application fee: 30 March 2012

-• Closing date for online registration/ payment of application fee: 19 April 2012
+- Closing date for online registration/ payment of application fee: 19 April 2012

-• Tentative date for Interview: May/ June 2012
+- Tentative date for Interview: May/ June 2012

-• Educational Qualification: A Degree in any discipline from a recognised university/ Institution with minimum 60% Marks (55% for SC/ ST/ OBC/ PWD).
+- Educational Qualification: A Degree in any discipline from a recognised university/ Institution with minimum 60% Marks (55% for SC/ ST/ OBC/ PWD).

-• IBPS Score Requirement: Valid IBPS score obtained in Common Written Examination (CWE) for Probationary Officers (POs) / Management Trainees (MTs) 2011-12 with a minimum score of 120 for
+- IBPS Score Requirement: Valid IBPS score obtained in Common Written Examination (CWE) for Probationary Officers (POs) / Management Trainees (MTs) 2011-12 with a minimum score of 120 for

-General category and 105 for SC/ ST/OBC/ PWD category
+General category and 105 for SC/ ST/OBC/ PWD category.

-Candidates should also secure minimum marks, i.e. 24 for General category and 21 for Reserved Categories, in each subject including descriptive test in CWE.
+NOTE: Candidates should also secure minimum marks, i.e. 24 for General category and 21 for Reserved Categories, in each subject including descriptive test in CWE. - Essential Qualification: Candidate should be Computer literate which the candidate must either possess before or acquire within six months of joining the Bank.

-• Desirable Qualification: Diploma in Banking & Finance (DBF) from Indian Institute Of Banking and Finance (IIBF) is a besides the above entry level qualification.
+- Desirable Qualification: Diploma in Banking & Finance (DBF) from Indian Institute Of Banking and Finance (IIBF) is a besides the above entry level qualification.

-• Age Limit (as on 1 July 2011): Minimum 21 years, Maximum 30 years
+- Age Limit (as on 1 July 2011): Minimum 21 years, Maximum 30 years

 Selection Procedure: Candidates shall be selected on the basis of interview (50 marks).
 Minimum qualifying marks in the Interview will be 22.50 marks for General Category and 20 marks for SC/ ST/ OBC/ PC Candidates.